Waterlogue - A conversation with Artist, Valerie Durant & Elaine Leung, PhD, Marine Biologist.

 Lens based images draw connection between forest fires, deforestation and ocean plastics, increasing global Co2 emissions, resulting in ocean acidification, adversely affecting our oceans and sea life.

 Imagery and sculptural concepts of objects, organic and inorganic, washed up along the shoreline, shot above and below the surface, consider the fluid and seemingly invisible connections between the land and sea.

 Elaine Leung, PhD, is a marine biologist, Founder & Executive Director of Sea Smart, an NGO which engages and empowers youth to respect our oceans by connecting them to the environment. https://seasmartschool.com/about-sea-smart

 Durant is exhibiting during Luminescence V, at Deer Lake Art Gallery, Burnaby.

-Her installation, Proliferation: A Dark Matter, consists of illuminating images & sculptures from the Portraits from the Anthropocene Series.
-The exhibition takes place in April.
-Check the following website for more details and exact dates of the exhibition https://www.burnabyartscouncil.org/luminescenceiv/
+Her installation, Proliferation: A Dark Matter, consists of watery, illuminating images & sculptures, a starting point for her next interdisciplinary project, Portraits from the Anthropocene Luminescence V opens March 21, 2020 takes place in April.
+Check the following website for more details and exact dates and times of the exhibition. https://www.burnabyartscouncil.org/luminescencev/